Mixed-state entanglement and phase transitions in Einstein-Born-Infeld massive gravity: Discussion

 \section{Discussion}

-In this paper, we have investigated several holographic entanglement measures, including HEE, MI, and EWCS, in EN-BI massive gravity theory.
-This theory exhibits distinct phase transitions, namely the MIT and the Hawking-Page phase transition.
+In this paper, we have investigated several holographic entanglement measures, including HEE, MI, and EWCS, in EBI massive gravity theory.
+This theory exhibits distinct phase transitions, namely the effective MIT and the Hawking-Page phase transition.

-For the finite-temperature MIT, we identified EWCS as an effective mixed-state entanglement measure.
-The peak of the higher-order derivative of EWCS aligns closely with the critical point of the phase transition.
+For the finite-temperature effective MIT, we identified EWCS as an effective mixed-state entanglement measure.
+The peak of the higher-order derivative of EWCS aligns closely with the crossover temperature of the phase transition.
 This behavior is unique to EWCS, as the higher-order derivatives of HEE show no such feature.
 This distinction arises because HEE is dominated by thermal entropy at finite temperature.
-Consequently, EWCS emerges as a more suitable measure for characterizing the relationship between entanglement and phase transitions in finite-temperature systems, which are commonly encountered in condensed matter physics.
+The advantage of EWCS can be understood from both quantum information and holographic geometry perspectives.
+From the quantum information viewpoint, HEE in a mixed state decomposes as $S = S_{\text{thermal}} + S_{\text{quantum}}$~\cite{Ling:2015dma}, where the thermal component dominates at finite temperature.
+EWCS, by contrast, is dual to reflected entropy obtained through canonical purification~\cite{Dutta:2019gen} -- by doubling the Hilbert space, thermal correlations are reinterpreted as quantum entanglement in the purified space.
+From the holographic geometry perspective, HEE's RT surface inevitably wraps a portion of the black hole horizon for large subregions, absorbing thermal entropy.
+EWCS probes the geometric bottleneck of the entanglement wedge without directly contacting the horizon, rendering it insensitive to thermal contamination.
+This geometric distinction also explains the configuration dependence: in Hawking-Page transitions, the EWCS jump amplitude is independent of strip width because the minimal cross-section probes the same entanglement wedge bottleneck regardless of strip dimensions; in MIT transitions, the entanglement wedge deforms continuously with the growing black hole interior, making EWCS sensitive to the specific configuration.

-Furthermore, we demonstrated that HEE, MI, and EWCS can all effectively characterize the Hawking-Page phase transition.
-These measures can diagnose both first-order and second-order phase transitions, exhibiting abrupt jumps and singularities near the critical point, respectively.
-We also found that HEE is configuration-dependent, with its temperature dependence varying significantly between small and large strip widths.
-The behavior of MI is opposite to that of HEE, displaying an inverse relationship for large configurations.
-Additionally, we demonstrated that all geometry-related physical quantities share the same critical exponent $\alpha_s=1/3$ near the second-order critical point in EN-BI massive gravity theory.
+A key finding is the universal critical exponent $\alpha_s = \alpha_{\text{HEE}} = \alpha_{\text{EWCS}} = 1/3$ near the second-order critical point.
+This exponent arises from the saddle-node bifurcation structure: at a second-order critical point where $T'(s_c)=T''(s_c)=0$, the cubic expansion $T-T_c \propto (s-s_c)^3$ is a mathematical consequence of the fold catastrophe, independent of the specific gravitational theory.
+This universality explains why the same exponent appears in both pure massive gravity~\cite{Liu:2021rks} and our EBI model.
+The value of the EBI model lies in demonstrating the robustness of this exponent across a broader class of theories that include nonlinear electrodynamics and momentum dissipation simultaneously.